Pathways for Educators Prepared In Another Country

-Educators who are prepared outside the United States may be eligible for an educator license in Wisconsin.
-Eligibility is determined based on the general requirements for a Wisconsin educator license:
+Educators who are prepared in another country may be eligible for an educator license in Wisconsin.
+Eligibility is determined based on the general requirements for a Wisconsin educator license.

-Prospective applicants must first contact a professional evaluation service agency for an assessment of their credentials in terms of degree, course equivalence, and translation of course titles.
+Prospective applicants must first contact a professional evaluation service agency for a course-by-course evaluation of their credentials.
+The credentialing agency will need to determine whether an applicant has the equivalent of a U.S. bachelor’s degree, whether the applicant completed a teacher training program, course equivalencies, and translation of course titles.

 - Academic & Credential Records Evaluation & Verification Service (ACREVS)